Compressing Language Models for Specialized Domains: Introduction

 \begin{enumerate}[left=0pt,partopsep=0em]

-\item In contrast to previous work, we find that in-domain calibration data can play an important role in pruning, maximizing performance retention on domain-specific tasks.
+\item We find that in-domain calibration data can play an important role in LM pruning, maximizing performance retention on domain-specific tasks.

-\item We propose cross-calibration, a novel calibration method for Hessian-based compression, enabling the effective use of in-domain calibration data.
-Our approach is robust, with little computational overhead, yet outperforms existing general and domain-specific pruning methods.
+\item We propose \ours{}, a novel calibration method for Hessian-based compression, enabling the effective use of in-domain calibration data (Figure~\ref{fig:diagram}).
+Our approach outperforms existing general and domain-specific pruning methods while offering greater computational efficiency.

 \end{enumerate}